vincenteof/vincenteof-obsidian/200 - Materials/210 - X/Farming on Falcon.md

 # Farming on Falcon

-What is USDF and SUSDF
+What is USDf and sUSDf

+USDf is an overcollateralized synthetic dollar minted by Falcon. sUSDf is  the yield-bearing version of USDf which is minted when USDf is deposited and staked into Falcon's ERC-4626

 Point Valuation